dokku/dokku/docs/deployment/dockerfiles.md

 Dokku will not expose other ports on your application without a [custom docker-option](/dokku/configuration/docker-options/).

+If you do not have a port explicitly exposed, Dokku will automatically expose port `5000` for your application.

 ## Customizing the run command

 By default no arguments are passed to `docker run` when deploying the container and the `CMD` or `ENTRYPOINT` defined in the `Dockerfile` are executed.
 You can take advantage of docker ability of overriding the `CMD` or passing parameters to your `ENTRYPOINT` setting `$DOKKU_DOCKERFILE_START_CMD`.
 Let's say for example you are deploying a base nodejs image, with the following `ENTRYPOINT`: